 Lake Parramatta Reserve is one of Sydney’s top attractions; an expansive 73-hectare reserve located ten minutes away from Parramatta and half an hour from the city’s CBD.
 It is the most extensive bushland in the area and is recognised as one of the most beautiful places in Western Sydney.

 Lake Parramatta is a man-made reservoir that was created following the damming of Hunts Creek in the 1850s.

 Lake Parramatta Reserve, Cafe, Opening Hours & Walking Track, Map

 The other two walking trails are shorter and are a better option for those who would like a gentler walk.
-The She-Oak Track is an easy 1500 metres long trail that begins on the lake’s shore and takes the path filled with many She-Oak trees, hence the name.
-The Banksia Trail is ideal for sightseeing as it offers amazing views and is filled with Banksia trees.
+The She-Oak Track is a comfortable 1500 metres long trail that begins on the lake’s shore and takes the path filled with many She-Oak trees, hence the name.
+The Banksia Trail is ideal for sightseeing as it offers fantastic views and is filled with Banksia trees.

 Lake Parramatta Reserve is easily accessible using 28 Bourke Street in North Parramatta.